rdi-caveman/AdventOfCode2021/README.md

 Day 13: **Transparent Origami**  Fold a transparent sheet of paper to get access code.
 Day 14: **Extended Polymerization**  Exponential growth of polymers.
 Find the most and least common elements.
 Day 15: **Chiton**  Find the least risky path through the cave using Dijkstra's algorithm.
 Day 16: **Packet Decoder**  Decode packets within packets from a stream of bits defined in hexadecimal.
+Day 17: **Trick Shot**  Launch probes into a trench.
+How high can you go?
+How many ways?